 Is this for real!?

-What do you do with the waste you collect?
+What do they do with the poop?

 How long does it take to clean a yard?

-What kind of tools do you use?
+What kind of tools do they use?

-What do you do in the winter?
+What do they do in the winter?

-Work!
+In most cases, they keep right on working.
 Depending on your local weather, there may be ocassions when snow may postpone some work, but dogs keep doing their thing all year long, and so do pooper scoopers.

 Isn't it obvious?!
 But seriously, many busy dog-owners are delighted to pay someone to have this done for them!
 Lack of time, physical problems, and the "Repugnance Factor" mean many people are more than happy to pay someone to do this necessary chore.
 Some clients even tell us we are a "Godsend" and credit us with stopping family quarrels!
 Many dog owners need a way to dispose pet waste that is both legal and practical.
 Some cities' refuse departments prohibit the placement of animal waste in with residential refuse.
 Uncollected dog feces is a significant contributor to ground water pollution.
 Uncleaned back yards stink, they annoy the neighbors and attract flies that lay their eggs on the feces and then move on.
 Pets and people using dirty yards track poop into the house.
-You can provide simple, neat, and cost-effective solutions to all these problems and more.
+Professional dog waste cleanup services provide simple, neat, and cost-effective solutions to all of these problems and more.